-That's absolutely right.
+Yeah, and to re emphasise that once again, I will talk about that consultant we had on the show.
+We said he would rather get out of bed in the middle of the night and see people who did have gone require the miss one who did have?
+Absolutely, that's absolutely right.
 And then the last bit is, except that there's a degree of uncertainty about this, for all of us involved in it.
-And, you know, I, when I worked in the hospital, and we would sometimes call the on call fellow into a clinic and say, you know, we think there may be a cauda equina issue developing here.
+And, you know, I, when I worked in the hospital, and we would sometimes call the on call fellow into a clinic and and say, you know, we think there may be a cord recliner issue developing here.
 And the surgeon would do all of their investigations and examinations and look at MRI scans, and they'd sit there for a little while going, this is a tough one, just need to have a little bit of think about this and decide what I'm going to do.
 And these are people who deal with it all the time.
-So, you know, for those of us who come across these things in community very rarely, it's not a straightforward decision, and there is going to be a degree of uncertainty, but rather err on the side of caution, then not.

-I'm not expecting to get a clear-cut answer on this.
-And I know that this one came in today, Rachel's put this one to us.
-It's a man, not sure of the age but not elderly.
-He's had back pain for five years in the lower back, and has managed, it seems fairly normally up until now, had an MRI in March last year, which showed degenerative disk disease, L3, 4 and 5, the pain's got worse in the last three or four months, and is now in the coccyx area with shooting pains in the thighs.
-That's plural, so I'm guessing it's bilateral, no numbness or pins and needles.
+So, you know, for those of us who come across these things in community very rarely, it's not a straightforward decision, and there is going to be a degree of uncertainty, but rather err on the side of caution, then they're not going to put a potential case to you.
+I mean, for for discussion, a clear cut answer on this.
+Yes, sir.
+And I knew that this one came in today though, Rachel's put this one too.
+It's, it's, it's a man not sure of the age but not elderly.
+He's had back pain for five years in the lower back, and has managed, it seems fairly normally up until now, I had an MRI in March last year, which showed degenerative disc disease, L three, four and five.
+To me, the pains got worse and worse in the last three or four months, and is now in the coccyx area with shooting pains in the thighs.
+That's plural, so I'm guessing his bilateral, no numbness or pins and needles.
 He has seen a chiropractor but with no real success.
-That's not meant to be an insult towards chiropractors, just that physical therapy hasn't helped.
-We probably need more information than this.
-But is that would your antenna be starting to wiggle on it?
+That's not meant to be an insult towards chiropractors, physical therapy hasn't helped as in help today, we probably need more information than this.
+But is that would you?
+Would you?
+Would your antenna be starting to wiggle on it?

 I would certainly be interested.
 You know, when they say bilateral thigh pain, do we mean down the front or the back of the thighs?
 Because that would be kind of informative.
-I'd like, you know, obviously, it's very difficult without seeing the patient...

-Could you get pain in the front of the thighs from cauda equina?

-No because you're talking about the nerve roots that travel down the legs not into the front of the thigh.
-So that would be more of an L 2 or an L 3 distribution, which would be quite a high disc to cause that kind of a problem.
+I'd like you know, obviously, it's very difficult without seeing the patient because you get pain in the front of the thighs from cold require because I mean, presumably the Discworld is no because you're talking about the the nerve roots that travelled down the legs not not into the front of the thigh.
+So that would be more of an L two or an L three distribution, which would be quite a high disc to cause that kind of a problem.